Trusted Family Law Guidance For Gay And Lesbian Couples

 Our lawyers focus on providing the type of personal attention that makes every client feel like family.
 We understand that divorce and other family law issues can feel overwhelming and interrupt the rest of your life.
 We keep our clients informed of the status of their case at every step, and aim for effective and efficient resolution.

 We invite you to call 630-283-1987 or use our online contact form to schedule a free consultation.
 An attorney will review the facts of your case and recommend an effective course of action.
-We represent gay, lesbian and transgender clients throughout the metro area from our offices in Naperville, Joliet and Chicago.
+We represent gay, lesbian and transgender clients throughout the metro area from our offices in Naperville and Joliet.